jasonjurotich/JJ-GAS/README.md

 continuecreatingforms.gs (This GAS will continue to create Google forms from a Google Spreadsheet even after the 6 minute limit by saving and then restarting the script.)

+copyformswovalidation.gs (This GAS will copy forms, put a new title on the copied form, put the links of the new form in a Google Spreadsheet, and get rid of response validation (lines 14-19).)

 dropdownlists.gs (GOOGLE SCRIPT FOR DYNAMIC DEPENDENT DROP DOWN LISTS IN GOOGLE SPREADSHEETS)

 formsfromsheet.gs	(Create one or multiple Google forms from a Google Spreadsheet)